South Carolina Nurse Aide Registry

 Renewal of Nurse Aide Certification in South Carolina

-Nurse aide certifications are valid for 24 months in the state of South Carolina.
+Nurse aide certifications are valid for 24 months in the CNA registry in South Carolina.
 To be eligible for renewal without retraining and/or retesting, candidates must perform a minimum of 8 hours of paid nursing-related services in the last 24-month certification period.

 Reinstatement of a Lapsed Nurse Aide Certificate: Eligibility Route E3